 The main purpose of a mid-layer is to reduce the convective heat loss by trapping the body heat within the fabric instead of letting it escape into the cooler outside air.
-The insulation level of a mid-layer depends on the material’s density (weight per m2) and thermal efficiency (warmth-to-weight ratio) – the higher the density and thermal efficiency of the material, the warmer the garment is.
+The insulation level of a mid-layer depends on the material’s density (weight per m2) and thermal efficiency (warmth-to-weight ratio).
+The higher the density and thermal efficiency of the material, the warmer the garment is.
 The thermal efficiency is highly connected to the amount of air that the material can entrap.
 Air is one of the best insulators and therefore materials that contain/create tiny air pockets such as for example goose down are known for having great insulating properties.
 Please note that a mid-layer should be chosen according to the expected conditions – warmer is not always better.
 A down jacket will for example be too warm when hiking at temperatures of 10 C and higher, while a fleece jacket alone will not provide sufficient insulation at temperatures of -10 C.

-Mid-Layers – What characteristics to look for?
+Mid-Layer – What characteristics to look for?

-Good warmth-to-weight ratio:
+Good warmth-to-weight ratio

 The warmth-to-weight ratio tells us how much warmth the garment provides for its weight.
-Using a mid-layer with a good warmth-to-weight ratio reduces the overall weight that you are wearing/ carrying and therefore allows you to hike faster and delay exhaustion.
+Using a mid-layer with a good warmth-to-weight ratio reduces the overall weight that you are wearing/ carrying and therefore allows you to hike faster and easier.
 The warmth-to-weight ratio greatly depends on the material’s ability to trap the body-warmed air – the more warm air the material can entrap for its weight, the better the warmth-to-weight ratio is.

 Mid-layers made of highly compressible materials allow you to save a significant amount of space in a backpack which comes in handy when doing multi-day hiking trips.

-Thicker mid-layers (for example down jackets or jackets with synthetic insulation) dry longer but are also more protected against rain as they usually have a waterproof outer shell.
-The main reason that they take longer to dry is not the water absorbency of the fibers, but that they use more material (insulation, outer shell, inner liner) which all absorb water – that then has to dissipate.
+Thicker mid-layers (for example down jackets or jackets with synthetic insulation) dry longer but are also more protected against rain as they usually have a water resistant outer shell.
+The main reason that they take longer to dry is not the water absorbency of the fibers, but that they use more material (insulation, outer shell, inner liner) which all absorb water that then has to dissipate.
 The water absorbency of the most used materials is indeed quite low; synthetic insulation is usually made of polyester and thus absorbs very little water like polyester fleece.
 Down treated with hydrophobic agent also doesn’t absorb a significant amount of water.

 Most Common Materials in Mid-Layers and Comparison